 Supply chain resilience is the ability of the supply chain to cope with major shock and its capability to maintain output and customer service.

 The above-mentioned Materials Management Technical Competencies are ideal core requirements to assess technical knowledge, skills, and abilities needed by for a Materials Management or Supply Chain Professionals in the manufacturing industry.

-The competencies have been simplified in this Google Form with set of skills under each heading to ease data collection.
+The competencies have been simplified in this self assessment tool with set of skills under each heading to ease data collection.
 Please include email address to ensure there is no duplication of data.

-Thank you for your time and response.
-And if you like to add more Components of Material Management Technical Competencies, please do write in comments or in feedback of Google Form, so we can learn from you as well.
+Thank you for downloading the self assessment tool in advance.
+And if you like to add more Components of Material Management Technical Competencies, please do write in comments or at my twitter account, so we can learn from you as well.